-A Word About Breast Reduction in Men…
+A Word About Breast Reduction For Men…

-Breast Reduction for Men: Gynecomastia is a medical term that comes from the Greek words for women-like breasts.
+Gynecomastia is a medical term that comes from the Greek words for women-like breasts.
 Though this oddly named condition is rarely talked about, it’s actually quite common.
 Gynecomastia affects an estimated 40 to 60 percent of men.
 It may affect only one breast or both.
 Though certain drugs and medical problems have been linked with male breast overdevelopment, there is no known cause in the vast majority of cases.

 For men who feel self-conscious about their appearance, breast-reduction surgery can help.
 The procedure removes fat and or glandular tissue from the breasts, and in extreme cases removes excess skin, resulting in a chest that is flatter, firmer, and better contoured.

 The Best Candidates for Male Breast Reduction

 Gynecomastia surgery is a highly individualized procedure and you should do it for yourself, not to fulfill someone else’s desires or to try to fit any sort of ideal image.